intrepid

 At the end of your trip, if you're happy with the service you received, providing a tip for the leader - though not compulsory - is appropriate.
 While it may not be customary to you, it's of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid destinations.

-Generally airport transfers are not included in your trip price unless you're travelling on a Comfort or Independent Journey style trip where an arrival transfer is included. we recommend you arrange a taxi on arrival (this is the most economical and efficient way of getting you to your hotel).
+Generally airport transfers are not included in your trip price unless you're traveling on a Comfort or Independent Journey style trip where an arrival transfer is included. we recommend you arrange a taxi on arrival (this is the most economical and efficient way of getting you to your hotel).
 For more information on your arrival, refer to the 'Joining Point instructions' in your Trip Notes.
 Here, Intrepid often indicate the price you can expect to pay for a taxi from the airport to the hotel.

 Terms & Conditions All the boring small print.
 We recommend you read them, as no one likes surprises!